wangc1073/multidet/README.md

 # multidet

-This repository provides the multidet model described in the paper and a simple example.
+This repository provides the multidet model described in the paper and a simple demo.

 Paper: